csiro-fair/marimba/README.md

 * Video transcoding, chunking and frame extraction using [Ffmpeg](https://ffmpeg.org/)
 * Automated logfile capturing to archive image processing provenance

-MarImBA can be used directly after data acquisition has occurred and can efficiently produce well-described image datasets that are aligned with the FAIR data standards.
+Marimba can be used directly after data acquisition has occurred and can efficiently produce well-described image datasets that are aligned with the FAIR data standards.

 ---